Ronan-H/md5/README.md

 MD5 *(message digest 5)* is a hash function, taking an arbitrary number of bits as input and converting it into 128 bits of output, represented as 32 characters of hexadecimal.
 MD5 was used heavily for storing the hash of passwords, to authenticate users without storing their actual password, and for verifying the integrity of files by pairing them with their hash.

+Additional information about how MD5 works, and about the suite of tests I created to help me develop my implementation, can be found in [overview.md](overview.md).

 ## How I Wrote it

 ### Research
 I was mostly able to just follow the published [RFC 1321](https://www.ietf.org/rfc/rfc1321.txt) to complete the assignment, which fully specifies the MD5 algorithm.
 I usually used the same variable and type names as the RFC too, to make it easier for me to follow along.
 I found I didn't really need to do too much research to complete the assignment, as the C concepts I used were taught to us across two modules (Procedural Programming and Advanced Procedural Programming) in second year.
-There were a few things I didn't know how to do in C, or had forgotten how to do, such as allocating memory with *malloc*, and using ```sprintf()``` to store a formatted string in a *char* array.
+There were a few things I didn't know how to do in C, or had forgotten how to do, such as allocating memory with ```malloc()```, and using ```sprintf()``` to store a formatted string in a *char* array.
 Any time I needed help like this, I included a comment in my code to the web page I used to help me along (usually a Stack Overflow answer).
-I am also already used to working with bytes and using bitwise operations, such as in [this](https://github.com/Ronan-H/four-square-cipher/blob/master/src/ie/gmit/sw/Cipher.java) assignment I did, so there wasn't anything I needed to research there.
-This was the first time I had to consider *endianness* in a project though, which I found very confusing, but again I was able to just read the RFC to make sure that the bits/bytes were being ordered correctly.
+This was the first time I had to consider *endianness* in a project, which I found very confusing, but again I was able to just read the RFC to make sure that the bits/bytes were being ordered correctly.

 ### Getting Started, and Running into Difficulties
 I began by defining some easy *function-like* macros, such as F(), G(), H() and I().
 These were pretty easy to implement, as it was just a matter of translating the mathematical functions given in the RFC into C code.